Graphic Definition of Saporific

 Saporific herbs,

-Their fragrance fills the air so sweet,
+Their fragrance is so sweet,

 Transforming every dish,

-Into something good and more complete.
+Into something more complete.